nrmancuso/FireStoreUploader/README.md

 ### Prerequisites

 You need to have the Oracle JRE 11 or one of the open-source variants installed, and be familiar with the command line.
 This program only supports parsing CSV files right now.
+Obviously, you will need a CSV file of books if you want to upload anything.
+Luckily, I've included one [here](https://github.com/nmancus1/FireStoreUploader/blob/master/book_data/books.csv).

 ### Usage

-Right now, there are only two different command line arguements that can be passed:
+Right now, there are only two different command line arguments that can be passed:

 To create new documents (records) in your firestore database: